 The Gleitsman Award and $125,000 prize are given annually by the Center for Public Leadership to an individual or team whose leadership in social action has improved the quality of life in the United States and across the globe.
 Previous Gleitsman recipients include Malala Yousafzai, U.S. Representative John Lewis, Nelson Mandela, and Gloria Steinem.

-The award will be presented to Burke at a public event at Harvard Kennedy School on Friday, December 6.
+The award will be presented to Burke at a public event at Harvard Kennedy School on Wednesday, February 26, 2020 (rescheduled from Friday, December 6, 2019).
 In addition to the public award ceremony, Boston community organizations and Harvard students and faculty will come together for a day of resource-sharing.

 "Accepting the 2019 Gleitsman Citizen Activist Award fills me with so much gratitude and humility,” said Burke.
 “It is an absolute honor to be in the company of such monumental changemakers who would be doing the work of justice, regardless of recognition and acclaim.
 I speak for all sexual assault survivor leaders when I say that we share that same fire.
 I dedicate this award to them, and I thank those who nominated and selected me for this esteemed recognition.”